patriciogonzalezvivo/openVis16/02-what_is_a_shader.md

 ```

 Note:
-Shaders are small “C-like” programs that are execute in parallel in the graphic cards to compute single operations like the position of vertices or the color of a pixel.
+Shaders are small “C-like” programs that **executed a main single function in parallel**.
+Most of the cases they **compute single operations like position of vertices or the color of a pixel**.

 --

 ![](imgs/gutenpress.jpg)

 Note:
-Shaders are for computer graphic what the **Gutenberg Press** was for books authors.
+Shaders are for graphic developer, what the **Gutenberg Press** was for books authors.

 --